Kirkby-in-Ashfield: Politics

 Local politics were dominated by the Labour Party for much of the 20th century; however, Ashfield attracted media attention in the late 1970s with a shock by-election win for the Conservatives.
 From the 2010 General Election until her stepping down in 2019, the MP was Gloria De Piero, best known for her work with GMTV.
 She took over from Geoff Hoon, one-time Secretary of State for Defence during the premiership of Tony Blair.
 She was elected with a very slim majority of 192 votes from the Liberal Democrats' Jason Zadrozny.
 In 2019, Conservative Lee Anderson won the seat.

-The town's most famous historical resident is Harold Larwood; the England cricketer who was born in Nuncargate in 1904, best known for his bodyline bowling in the Ashes Test series of 1932–33.
+Religion

 The area around St Wilfrid's Church is designated a conservation area, and consists of former farm buildings built from local stone, some of which are listed.
 In the conservation area, at the junction of Church Street, Chapel Street and Sutton Road, is Kirkby Cross.
 This is the remains of a thirteenth-century village cross in dressed stone, and is a listed structure and designated ancient monument.